iterative/dvc.org/content/docs/user-guide/experiment-management/sharing-experiments.md

 # Sharing Experiments

-Regular <abbr>DVC repository</abbr> versions are typically synchronized among team members per regular Git workflow.
-[DVC Experiments] are directly woven into this commit history.
-But they also intend to avoid cluttering shared repos, so by default they will only exist in the local environment where they were [run].
+In a regular Git workflow, <abbr>DVC repository</abbr> versions are typically synchronized among team members.
+And [DVC Experiments] are internally connected to this commit history.
+But to avoid cluttering everyone's copies of the repo, by default experiments will only exist in the local environment where they were [created].

 You must explicitly save or share experiments individually on other locations.
 This is done similarly to [sharing regular project versions], by synchronizing